Carol Taylor

 • Higher education transitions

-• Creative, sensory, and collaborative research practices
+• Creative, sensory, arts-informed research practices

 Expertise related to UN Sustainable Development Goals